Authors will do anything to become famous.

 “Pick the phone up, Irma.
 Call the kitchen.
 Let us share a chicken sandwich.”
-In his mind, he counts the passing of five seconds.
+He counts the passing of five seconds.
 “It’s not hot in here.”
 He brings his stare to her.

 Throughout their twenty-eight-years of marriage, when he returned from a mission, and later, from lecturing and training, he made a game of pointing out something different about their home, or about her.
-He’d bring it up to her as if she were a spy he had to trick into confessing.
+He’d bring it up to her, and she’d pretend to be a spy who he had to trick into confessing.

-Irma opens her mouth and flicks her tongue, making clicking noises while returning his stare.
+Irma opens her mouth and flicks her tongue, making click noises while returning his stare.

 Don turns his head, and upon viewing the tinted window, he shuts his eyes.
 “Why do you do that?”